Choosing between Grain and tl;dv for meeting intelligence comes down to five questions:

 After a call, GTM Workspace uses that connected intelligence to draft AI-generated outreach that addresses specific concerns raised in the meeting, surface overlooked stakeholders and whitespace in the account, and prioritize which accounts to pursue next based on buying signals rather than gut feel.

-This doesn't mean every team needs this breadth.
+This does not mean every team needs this breadth.
 But for organizations where conversation intelligence is one part of a larger sales and marketing operation, the difference between a standalone notetaker and a connected GTM platform is significant.

 Pricing comparison

-The pricing structures reflect each platform's market position.
+The pricing structures reflect each platform's market position and intended buyer.

 For teams that only need meeting recording and notes, Grain and tl;dv are more affordable.
 For teams that need conversation intelligence as part of a complete sales and marketing stack, ZoomInfo's pricing reflects a broader capability set.